Ningyocho Area

 Edo's leading publisher who published works by playwrights and painters

-The sound of a bell that rewarded people in Edo city (Designated Cultural Property, Tokyo)
+The sound of the bell that informed the people of Edo city (Designated Cultural Property, capital)

-★ A fire reclamation area established based on the lessons learned from the Great Fire of the Meiryaku era
+★ Fire-cutting areas established based on the lessons learned from the Great Fire of the Meiryaku era

-Discover the heart of Ningyocho, a city where the Edo atmosphere and modern are fused.
+Discover a heartbreaking discovery in Ningyocho, a city where Edo sentiment and modern converge.

-God who benefits safe delivery, water shortage, water dealership
+God who benefits for safe delivery, water shortage, and water sales

-A stone monument commemorating the lottery industry is located in the precincts of the shrine (Kumin Tangible Cultural Property).
+A stone monument commemorating the success of the lottery is located in the precincts (Tangible Cultural Property inhabitant of a ward)